YumaYX/rubydemodoc/input/roo/sheets_name.md

-This Ruby code snippet demonstrates how to use the `roo` library to interact with an Excel spreadsheet.
-Specifically, it creates an instance of the `Roo::Excelx` class, passing the file path 'input/roo/book.xlsx' to initialize it.
-Then, it accesses the `sheets` method of the `xlsx` object, which likely returns a list or array of all sheet names within the specified Excel file.
-This allows you to work with the data contained in the spreadsheet, such as reading it into arrays or manipulating the sheet names.
+This Ruby code snippet demonstrates the use of the `roo` gem to read an Excel file.
+The code first requires the `roo` library, which provides functionality for reading and writing Excel files.
+Then, it creates a new `Roo::Excxlsx` object, associating it with the Excel file located at 'input/roo/book.xlsx'.
+Finally, it calls the `sheets` method on the `xlsx` object.
+This method returns an array containing the names of all the sheets present in the Excel file.
+In essence, the code reads the Excel file and extracts the names of its sheets.